 The much quicker, cleaner, more effective and easier way is to fill the gap with draught excluding tape.
 It comes in different thicknesses and colours, and usually has one sticky side which helps it stay in place.

 Filling the gap couldn’t be easier.
-All you have to do, is squash the tape into the gap with a stripping knife.
-It’ll blend into the joint and be invisible.
-It’ll just look like the shadow gap that was there before.
+All you have to do is squash the tape into the gap with a stripping knife.
+It’ll blend into the joint and be invisible and will just look like the shadow gap that was there before.

 If you choose tape that’s at least as thick as the gap it’ll automatically expand to the required thickness and completely seal the gap.